 The park holds a Green Flag award.
 The awards are given to the best green spaces in the country and are awarded each year to make sure the quality of the green space remains high.

-Over 150 people commented on the proposals for the new toilets in the park, which helped the Council decide where to locate them.
-Construction of the toilets will be followed by improvements to the parks entrance.
-The new toilets will be open by May.
+Over 150 people commented on the proposals for the new additional toilets in the park, which helped the Council decide where to locate them.
+Construction of new toilets (broadway market side of the park) will be followed by improvements to the parks entrance.

 - Consultation results (PDF, 52KB)